Allegheny County Creates New Department That Focuses On Giving All Children An Opportunity To Succeed

 Allegheny County Executive Rich Fitzgerald: Yes.
 And my goal is that when kids get to kindergarten, that they are ready to learn.
 The most basic part of that would be the ability to read at some level and basic math skills at some level.

-Fitzgerald said the new department will fill gaps where existing programs can’t meet the need in both early childhood education and after-school care.READ MORE: Arsenal Lanes In Pittsburgh's Lawrenceville Neighborhood Is Up For Sale
+Fitzgerald said the new department will fill gaps where existing programs can’t meet the need in both early childhood education and after-school care.READ MORE: Critter Concerns: Protecting Your Home From Unwanted Visitors

 “If you have the after-school (programs), you’re continuing the learning and the socialization and the things that are where kids just don’t have anything to do after 3 o’clock and often, that’s when they get into trouble,” Fitzgerald said.